Other course specific tests:

 If you’re interested in progressing onto one of our professional qualification degree programmes, such as BA Social Work, you will need to have GCSE Mathematics and English at grade C/4 or equivalent.
 For BA Social Work, we would consider your application if you were studying for these qualifications alongside your Foundation Year programme.

-If you’re interested in some of our other professional qualification degrees, such as Adult Nursing, Child Nursing or Mental Health Nursing, you will need to have passed five GCSEs at grade C/4 or above including Mathematics, English and two Science subjects.
+If you’re interested in some of our other professional qualification degrees, such as Adult Nursing or Mental Health Nursing, you will need to have passed five GCSEs at grade C/4 or above including Mathematics, English and two Science subjects.

 Additional entry criteria